shreyanshpurohit/cash-sorter/README.md

 # Cash Sorter

-Cash Sorter is a simple C program that solves the **coin change problem** using a greedy algorithm.
+Cash Sorter is a simple desktop application written in C using GTK4.
+It solves the **coin change problem** using a greedy algorithm.

 It takes an amount in cents and calculates the minimum number of:
 - Quarters (25¢)